How to help a loved one with depression

 Each of these types of depression can affect a person differently and it can happen at different stages in their life.

 For example, if your best friend just had a baby and doesn’t quite seem like herself, she may be experiencing postpartum depression.
 Or if someone is going through a traumatic event or situation, they might be experiencing situational depression.

 Recognize the warning signs

 It can be difficult to know when someone is depressed, especially if you’re not able to connect face-to-face.
 Some people try to hide their symptoms — even from the people they’re closest to.
+And many people are dealing with increased stress and anxiety.
 But it’s important to look and listen for warning signs so you can speak up if you think something’s wrong.

 Symptoms of depression can include: